Isss11/Classic-2D-Board-Games/README.md

 * Copied and refactored code with regard to Professor McCuaig's example game (Kakuro).
     * specifically, I copied the button grid function that was used in the Kakuro game.
 * I also copied and refactored the SaveToFile class from one of Professor McCuaig's polymorphism workshops.
-* I also copied and refactored parts of my A1 to implement the Tic-Tac-Toe game.
 * [awesome-readme](https://github.com/matiassingers/awesome-readme)
 * [simple-readme] (https://gist.githubusercontent.com/DomPizzie/7a5ff55ffa9081f2de27c315f5018afc/raw/d59043abbb123089ad6602aba571121b71d91d7f/README-Template.md)